-None of the BGP churn metrics indicate that we are seeing such an explosive level of growth in the routing system that it will fundamentally alter the viability of carrying a full BGP routing table anytime soon.
+None of the BGP churn metrics indicate that we are seeing an unsustainable level of growth in the routing system that it will fundamentally alter the viability of carrying a full BGP routing table anytime soon.

-The BGP update activity is growing in both the IPv4 and IPv6 domains.
-The 'clustered' nature of the Internet, where the diameter of the growing network is kept constant while the density of the network increases as implied that the dynamic behaviour of BGP, as measured by the average time to reach convergence, has remained very stable in IPv4 and has improved for IPv6 in the latter part of 2022.
+The BGP update activity remains relatively stable in both the IPv4 and IPv6 domains.
+The 'clustered' nature of the Internet, where the diameter of the growing network is kept constant while the density of the network increases as implied that the dynamic behaviour of BGP, as measured by the average time to reach convergence, has remained very stable in both IPv4 and IPv6.

 The incidence of BGP updates appears to be largely unrelated to changes in the underlying model of reachability, and more related to the adjustment of BGP to match traffic engineering policy objectives.
-The growth rates of updates are not a source of any great concern at this point in time.
+The pattern of BGP updates are not a source of any great concern at this point in time.